idealistworld/team-1-muse-backend/README.md

 ## Key Business Rule

 Has strict rate limit of 10 post generation per week.
 For now this is for all users so that they don't make say 10,000 and crash our systems.
 In the future for a business model, it will serve as enticement to force the user to pay for a premium version of the model as X amount of posts is not sufficient to gain followers or get the post that most fits the message you want to get across.

+We also included many other examples of business logic.
+We have examples of rate limiting and data validation for subscription tiers or other platforms or valid URLs.
+In the future we plan to add more, but plan to do so incrementally as we build the product to avoid any technical debt.
+These initial edits were made to create a strong foundation that we could build upon.

 # Process